llasram/lein-ragel/README.md

 ## License

-Copyright © 2012 Marshall T. Vandegrift
+Copyright © 2012 Marshall Bockrath-Vandegrift

 Distributed under the Eclipse Public License, the same as Clojure.